 Our new model

-What are the benefits of the new model (changing the classification scheme and premium rate setting processes)?
+What are the benefits of the new model?

 Our new premium rate setting model will increase the transparency of the classification and premium rate setting processes, making it easier to understand how businesses are classified and how your rates are set.
 In the new model, rates will be more reflective of your individual risk and claims experience.

 Our current classification structure is being replaced with the North American Industry Classification System (NAICS).
 It is a North American standard and is already being used by Statistics Canada and the Canada Revenue Agency.
 NAICS streamlines our classification from 155 rate group to 34 classes/subclasses.